usurobor/CT/README.md

 ## Mathematical foundation (plain language)
 - **A1 — Vantage sufficiency:** each view carries enough information to reconstruct the whole.
   > **Note — Scope of A1.** “Sufficiency” means recoverable **up to your declared equivalence** (e.g., isomorphism, observational equivalence, typed abstraction).
-Choosing this equivalence is **domain-specific** and should be stated when you instantiate TSC.
+Choosing this equivalence is **domain-specific** and should be stated when you instantiate + **A2 — Vantage compatibility:** structure-preserving maps (σ_XY) relate different
 - **A2 — Vantage compatibility:** structure-preserving maps (σ_XY) relate different views.
+  > **Note — On bijections and many-to-one mappings.** In many real systems, several H-states may yield the same V-report.
+  > A2’s bijection requirement applies **between equivalence classes** defined by your A1 equivalence, not raw states.
+  > If your domain has many-to-one mappings, quotient first; then σ_XY is a bijection between quotient spaces.
+  > The remaining information loss appears as non-isometry of σ_XY on those quotients.
+(See `core/tsc-core.md` §1.1.)
 - **A3 — Scale equivariance:** coherence laws persist across observation scales.
 - **A4 — Coinductive closure:** iterated self-observation converges to a unique, stable fixed point.